Linode Client

 Parameters:

-• cluster_id (str) – The ID of the cluster this bucket exists in.
+• cluster_or_region_id (str) – The ID of the cluster or region this bucket exists in.

 • bucket (str) – The bucket name.